vnddka123/PortAIO-Loader/README.md

 # Welcome to PortAIO v2!

+ANNOUNCEMENT 9/4/16 : PortAIO is still being updated!
+The only downside is that school started for me.
+The only time I have to update is on the weekends but even then I may have an essay or something to do.
+Basically what I'm saying is, school is my first priority.
+Hope most you understand!

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=DZSQBFWWV9WEN)

 I'd like to welcome everyone to PortAIO v2, a complete reboot of PortAIO.
 We took the time to re-port every single script we had in the older version of PortAIO and then some!
 We have a whole new common that supports L#'s Menu, TargetSelector, Orbwalker, and Prediction.